pyqxd/SEM-1-Notes/Introduction to Multimedia.md

 Emerging technologies are transforming industries by improving efficiency, connectivity, and intelligence.
 They enable automation, smarter communication, and personalized experiences, shaping the foundation of the digital future.

 ---
+### Fundamental Concepts & Terminology

+- **Pixel:** The **smallest addressable unit** of a digital image.
+It is a single point or dot of color.
+All raster images are made of a grid of pixels.

+- **FPS (Frames Per Second):** The rate at which individual still images (frames) are displayed to create the illusion of motion in a video or animation.
+Common rates are 24 FPS (cinema), 30 FPS (TV), and 60 FPS (gaming/smooth motion).

+- **Compression (Lossy vs. Lossless):** This is a major concept that answers multiple questions.

+    - **Lossy Compression:** Permanently removes some data from the file to achieve a much smaller file size.
+The quality can never be fully restored. **JPEG uses lossy compression.**

+    - **Lossless Compression:** Reduces file size without losing any original data.
+The original quality can be perfectly restored when the file is opened. **PNG uses lossless compression.**

+- **Binary Encoding:** The process of converting data (like text, images, or sound) into a format of **binary digits (0s and 1s)**.
+This is the fundamental language that computers use to process and store all information.
+For example, in ASCII, the letter 'A' is encoded as the binary number `01000001`(65 in decimal).
+---
 ## Topic: Multimedia Systems, Communication, and Entertainment

 **Focus:** How multimedia systems, communication networks, and entertainment products work together.